hexresearch/hschain-utxo/docs/doc/lang-quick-start.rst

 The script is written in our language.
 But to get the final string for transaction we need to compile it with compiler ``hschain-utxo-compiler``::

-  cabal new-run hschain-utxo-compiler -- -i script.hs -o out.txt
+  cabal new-run hschain-utxo-compiler -- compile -i script.hs -o out.txt

 if flag ``-o`` is omitted then the result is dumped to stdout.
 Then paste the output to the output box script field.
 We can save the TX to file ``tx.json``